Training Programme: SING! Berlin

 - Certification: Recognised professional development course

-The training is open to vocal coaches, choir directors, primary school teachers, early years educators, and anyone interested in children’s choir work.
+- The training courses are aimed at vocal teachers, choir directors, primary school teachers, early childhood educators, and anyone interested

 Interested in taking part?